Tony Azevedo: Podcast

 In 2020, he began co-hosting The Tony Azevedo Podcast with El Segundo, California stand-up comic Dave Williamson.

 Personal life

+Tony is married to Sarah Azevedo, and has one son.

-The Azevedo family is a water polo dynasty.
-His father, Ricardo Azevedo, played on the Brazilian national water polo team and coached his son throughout his age group and high school career.
-Azevedo senior was Head Water Polo Coach both of the U.S. National Team and Long Beach State University.
-Tony's sister Cassie is a two-time All-American water polo player at Long Beach State.
+The Azevedo family has been an Olympic dynasty, initially for Brazil.
+Tony's great-grandfather was a 1908 Olympic gymnast, two great Aunts were 1936 Olympic swimmers, an uncle was a 1972 swimming Olympian, and father Ricardo played water polo in both the 1976 and 1980 Olympics.
+As a legendary coach and player, Tony's father Ricardo, played on the Brazilian national water polo team and coached Tony throughout his age group and high school career.
+As noted earlier, father Ricardo Azevedo was Head Water Polo Coach both of the U.S. National Team and Long Beach State University.
+Tony's sister Cassie was a two-time All-American water polo player at Long Beach State.
 Cassie also plays professionally in Italy after adjusting to a congenital health condition that temporarily sidetracked her water polo career.